LMS-Community/lms-community.github.io/docs/getting-started/index.md

     !!! note
         Sometimes macOS would refuse to open the installer, because the authenticity of the developer can't be confirmed.
 If that happens to you, open the installer using a right mouse click (or control-click), then "Open".
 You might have to do this twice, as first time you'd still be rejected.
 But the second time around you should be able to launch it anyway.

+        If you want to use external disks, you'll have to grant the `perl` "full disk access" permissions.
+You'd usually find this file in `/Library/PreferencePanes/Squeezebox.prefPane/Contents/perl/bin/perl`.
+See "Security & Privacy Preferences > Privacy > Full Disk Access" in the Mac's preference pane.

 === ":material-docker: Docker"